Darren Meredith

-Darren Meredith is an Australian former professional rugby league footballer who played in the 1980s.
+Darren Meredith (born 14 August 1962) is an Australian former professional rugby league footballer who played in the 1980s.
 He played for the Canterbury-Bankstown Bulldogs in 1985, the Canberra Raiders in 1986 - 1987 and the Newcastle Knights in 1988.

 Playing career

 Meredith made his first grade debut for Canterbury-Bankstown in Round 26 1985 against Western Suburbs.
 Meredith did not feature in the club's 1985 premiership victory over St George.

 In 1986, Meredith joined Canberra spending 2 seasons with them before signing with newly admitted club Newcastle in 1988.

 Meredith played 2 games for Newcastle with his last being a 14–4 defeat against Western Suburbs in Round 17 1988.